Expressivity Landscape for Logics with Probabilistic Interventionist Counterfactuals: Conclusion

 \section{Conclusion}

-We embarked for a comprehensive study of the expressive power of logics for expressing probabilistic reasoning and causal inference in the unified setting of causal multiteam semantics.
-We focused on the logic $\PCO$ that can express probability comparisons between different properties in a dataset, and encompasses interventionist counterfactuals and selective implications for describing consequences of actions and consequences of learning from observations, respectively.
-In addition, we considered the syntactic fragments $\PP^-$, $\PP$, $\PO$, and $\PC$ of $\PCO$ and discovered a strict expressivity hierarchy (see Figure \ref{fig:FIRSTCAUSALGRAPH} on page \pageref{fig:FIRSTCAUSALGRAPH}).
-Moreover, we discovered natural complete characterizations, for each of the aforementioned logics, based on the families of linear equations needed to define the corresponding classes of causal multiteams (satisfying some invariances); see Table \ref{table:exp} for an overview of our characterization results.
-Finally, we established that conditional probability statements of the forms $\Pr(\alpha \mid \beta)\leq \Pr(\gamma \mid \delta)$ and $\Pr(\alpha \mid \beta)\leq \Pr(\gamma)$ are not in general expressible in $\PCO$, and separated $\PCO$ from its extension $\PCO^\omega$ with infinitary disjunctions (that is known to be expressively complete for all rescaling closed properties of causal multiteams \cite{BarSan2023}).
+We embarked for a comprehensive study of the expressive power of logics of probabilistic reasoning and causal inference in the unified setting of causal multiteam semantics.
+We focused on the logic $\PCO$ that can express probability comparisons in a dataset, and encompasses interventionist counterfactuals and selective implications for describing consequences of actions and consequences of learning from observations, respectively.
+In addition, we considered the syntactic fragments $\PP^-$, $\PP$, $\PO$, and $\PC$ of $\PCO$ and proved that they form a strict expressivity hierarchy (see Figure \ref{fig:FIRSTCAUSALGRAPH} on page \pageref{fig:FIRSTCAUSALGRAPH}).
+We showed that this hierarchy can be further extended by considering languages $\Psm,\Ps$ and $\PCOs$ that extend $\PP^-, \PP$ and $\PCO$, respectively, with the strict tensor operator typical of the literature on multiteam semantics.
+For each of these languages, we discovered natural complete characterizations, based on the families of linear equations needed to define the corresponding classes of causal multiteams (satisfying some invariances); these results are summarized in Table \ref{table:exp} (on page \pageref{table:exp}).
+Interestingly, while $\PCO$ and its fragments are characterized by rather special classes of inequalities, the languages with the strict tensor turn out to be associated to the class of arbitrary linear inequalities; thus, the introduction of this operator, which is as far a we know absent from the literature on causation, seems to be supported by the criterion of mathematical elegance.
+Finally, we established that conditional probability statements of the forms $\Pr(\alpha \mid \beta)\leq \Pr(\gamma \mid \delta)$ and $\Pr(\alpha \mid \beta)\leq \Pr(\gamma)$ are not in general expressible in $\PCOs$, and separated $\PCO$ (and $\PCOs$) from its extension $\PCO^\omega$ with infinitary disjunctions.